San Juan Island Adventure

 - Optional free time to explore the popular port town of Friday Harbor

-* Kayaking & whale boat options are dependent on availability, weather and marine conditions; other highlights dependent on time and other conditions.
+* Kayaking & whale boat options are dependent on availability, weather and marine conditions; other highlights dependent on time and conditions.

 From Seattle we drive north to Anacortes, the jumping-off point to the world-renowned San Juan archipelago.
 The peaceful hour-long ferry ride from Anacortes is a marine cruise in itself and is an excellent opportunity to keep an eye out for an impressive diversity of wildlife, including Bald Eagles, Harbor Seals, Dall’s and Harbor Porpoises, Stellar’s and California Sea Lions, a variety of marine birds, and even our resident Orcas if you’re lucky.
-After traversing the scenic waterways between islands such as Cypress, Lopez, Orcas, and Shaw, we reach the quaint but charismatic seaside town of Friday Harbor on San Juan Island.
+After traversing the scenic waterways between islands such as Cypress, Lopez, Orcas, and Shaw, we reach the quaint but charming seaside town of Friday Harbor on San Juan Island.

 We might end the day with a visit to Pelindaba Lavender Farm to revel in the intoxicating aroma of acres of lavender, or San Juan Vineyards for tasting locally-grown Siegerrebe and Madeleine Angevine varietals, among others, before finally getting in line for the return ferry with enough time to explore Friday Harbor (and perhaps sampling some delicious local fish and chips or – even better – ice cream!) on your own.